foxcpp/sutrc/HTTP_API.md

 Enqueue task for agent `AGENTID` and wait for result from agent.
 Pass event object in request body.

+You can override default result waiting timeout (26 seconds) by passing different value in query string,
+like: `POST /tasks?target=AGENTID&timeout=60` will wait for a minute instead of 26 seconds.

 **Response**
 ```json
 {